Hubert Trościanka

 Hubert Trościanka (born 26 July 2006) is a Polish multi-event athlete.
-He is the current world U20 record holder in the decathlon.
+In August 2025, he became the world U20 record holder in the decathlon.

 Career

 Born in 2006, Trościanka specialised in throwing events in his early career and was polish U16 champion in the discus throw, before later transitioning into multi-events.
 He won the decathlon at the 2023 European Youth Summer Olympic Festival in Maribor, Slovenia.
 He is a member of Sports Club AZS-AWF Warsaw and is coached by Marek Rzepka.

 Trościanka set a Polish under-20 record with his performance at the Polish U-20 All-Around Championships in Warsaw, scoring 8145 points to break the previous record by more than 600 points.

 He won the silver medal as an 18 year-old in the decathlon at the 2024 World Athletics U20 Championships in Lima, Peru in a Polish under-20 national record of 8230 points, breaking his own record.
 He became the first Polish athlete to win a medal in the decathlon at the World Junior Championships.
 His tally included personal bests efforts in the 400 metres (47.24 seconds), the 1500 metres (4:24.41) and in the long jump (7.27 metres).